Can I Leave Out a Short Job Stint on My Resume Without Hurting Future Job Prospects?

 Harman Powar

-Hi there, I am an IIT graduate and first, let me tell about myself before coming to the question -
+Hi there, I am an IIT graduate.
+First, let me tell you about myself before coming to the question.

-I have worked for almost a year in the corporate, first two months with Company A and the next 9 months with Company B. After that, my desire to prepare for the UPSC Civil Services Examination intensified which made me resign from my job since I was not able to take time out from the unusually hectic work hours of my job.
+I have worked for almost a year in the corporate sector, spending the first two months with Company A and the following nine months with Company B. Subsequently, my desire to prepare for the UPSC Civil Services Examination intensified, leading me to resign from my job since I was unable to allocate time due to the unusually hectic work hours.

-Now the question is, whenever I shall apply for a job interview later, be it for the UPSC CSE, CAT, or any other private job, can I skip mentioning the Company A?
-If yes, should I omit it or mention about it?
-I doubt, it might not sound good that I left 2 jobs in quick succession, despite having all the necessary paperwork!
-(I have made a clean exit from both the firms with proper relieving letters.)
+Now, the question arises: when I apply for a job interview in the future, whether for UPSC CSE, CAT, or any other private job, can I omit mentioning Company A?
+If so, should I exclude it altogether or provide some details about it?
+I am concerned that it may not reflect well that I left two jobs in quick succession, despite having all the necessary paperwork (I have exited both firms cleanly with proper relieving letters).

 umakanthan53

-So far as I understand, no recruitment agency for Civil Services of the State like the UPSC, STATE PSCs are concerned with the past employment of prospective appointees in the Corporate Sector in their BGV process which is connected only with the criminal involvement, if any.
+As far as I understand, no recruitment agency for Civil Services of the State, like the UPSC or STATE PSCs, is concerned with the past employment of prospective appointees in the corporate sector during their BGV process, which is connected only with criminal involvement, if any.

-It seems that almost three years now since his graduation.
-Certainly, there may be question regarding what he did during the interregnum if he enters the phase of interview.
+It seems that almost three years have passed since his graduation.
+Certainly, there may be questions regarding what he did during the interregnum if he enters the interview phase.
 Therefore, I don't know why the poster wants to skip mentioning his previous employment experience when his records are clean.
-Even it can help him have an edge in the vivo voce, if he is able to convincingly correlate such experience with the sphere of public administration he intends to enter into.
+It can even help him have an edge in the viva voce if he is able to convincingly correlate such experience with the sphere of public administration he intends to enter.

-I think persons in the field of academics like Loginmiracles Kumar can give a better answer to this query.
+I think persons in the field of academics, like Loginmiracles Kumar, can provide a better answer to this query.

 Harman Powar

-Sir, actually I thought that mentioning about company A might portray me as a job hopper, who gets bored from things too soon, given that I left the job in company B also within the next 9 months.
-Also, it might open up a new pool of questions from a different sector, which I would then need to prepare for (since company A and company B were different sectors altogether).
-So, if hiding company A from the DAF does not accuse me for hiding relevant information, I would prefer not to reveal that!
+I thought that mentioning Company A might portray me as a job hopper who gets bored with things too soon, especially since I left Company B within the next 9 months.
+Additionally, it might lead to a new set of questions from a different sector, for which I would need to prepare (as Company A and Company B were in different sectors).
+Therefore, if not revealing Company A in the DAF does not imply hiding relevant information, I would prefer to keep that information undisclosed.

 pvenu1953@gmail.com

-Yes, in the selection process through UPSC etc., past employment history in the private sector is not at all relevant for character/background verification.
-And past experience, even for brief spell counts while facing the interviews.
+Yes, in the selection process through UPSC, etc., past employment history in the private sector is not at all relevant for character/background verification.
+Past experience, even for a brief spell, counts while facing the interviews.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute